adminho/machine-learning/README.md

 # Machine learning examples

-For many years, I have studied machine learning and practiced coding.
-This repository has published my source codes
+For many years, I have studied Machine Learning and practiced coding.
+This repository has published my source codes.

 ## Requirement